RIFLES & SCOPES

-If in Australia we recommend contacting Beaton Firearms for all your firearm needs - they deal in new firearms, optics and other accessories and their expert gunsmiths can also build you a custom long range rifle.
-You can visit their website here.
+In Australia we recommend contacting Beaton Firearms for all your firearm needs - they deal in new firearms, optics and other accessories.
+Plus, their expert gunsmiths can also build you a custom long range rifle - www.beatonfirearms.com.au

 The telescopic sights we recommend are ones that we have not seen fail on any of our courses.
 The quality of the optics has to be high, but more importantly, the mechanics has to be high quality and fail safe.

 Scopes are same as rifles; you only get what you pay for.
 There is a saying in the shooting community: your glass should match your rifle.
 This means that whatever you pay for your rifle, the cost of your scope should not be far behind the cost of the rifle.
 New scopes under the $1000 AUD mark have no place in Precision Shooting.
 Two things to look for in a scope are glass quality and mechanics.
 You must be able to see what you are hunting and then the adjustments made to the elevation and windage turrets should hold true.
 After the turrets have been returned to the original “zero” mark that’s where the scope should be and not 5 or 10 clicks out.